We’re so excited that the next chapter in your education story might BE WITH US at Nevada State College!

 Who is considered a new first-year student?

 Visit New Student Orientation for upcoming dates.
-If you have any questions feel free to contact Orientation Coordinator at 702-992-2134.
+If you have any questions please contact the Orientation Coordinator at 702-992-2134.